telerik/xamarin-forms-docs/controls/datagrid/columns/column-types/boolean-column.md

 >tip More information about **CellDecorationStyle** and  **CellDecorationStyleSelector** can be found in [Columns Styling]({%slug datagrid-columns-styling%}) topic.

->important **CellContentTemplate**, **CellEditTemplate** and **FilterControlTemplate** properties are part of the DataGrid features from R2 2020 Official Release.For more details on celledit and cell content templates features check the [Cell Templates]({%slug datagrid-cell-templates%})article.
+>important **CellContentTemplate**, **CellEditTemplate** and **FilterControlTemplate** properties are part of the DataGrid features from R2 2020 Official Release.
+For more details on celledit and cell content templates features check the [Cell Templates]({%slug datagrid-cell-templates%})article.
 For more details on filtercontrol template please review the [FilterControl Template]({%slug datagrid-filtering-overview%}#filtercontrol-template) section.

 >important **CellContentFormat** uses the format string provided by the framework.
 For more details check the [String.Format](https://docs.microsoft.com/en-us/dotnet/api/system.string.format?view=netframework-4.8) article.